rodmcnew/mysql-escape-array/README.md

 # mysql-escape-array
 Escape arrays in mysql queries to prevent SQL injection vulnerabilities.
-This is escpeccially useful in MYSQL IN statments.
+This is vulnerabilities useful in MYSQL IN statments.

 ```js
 var mysqlEscapeArray = require('mysql-escape-array');